Dali-Tsyb/shadowstar-mini-app/README.md

 - Bootstrap 5
 - React Router
 - Swiper.js
+- Axios
+- react-i18next
 - Planning to integrate with:
-  - Backend via Axios
   - Redux

 ## 🚧 Project Status

 I've recently set up routing to add second page of my app and added Swiper.js slider with 'cards' animation to make it look even more like a real dnd game!
 Right now I'm testing backend requests and integrating server logic into frontend.
 At this moment my to do list looks like this:
 - ✅ divide current component into smaller chunks for reusability & easier maintenance
-- test backend server
+- ✅ test backend server
-- integrate it with frontend
+- ✅ integrate it with frontend
 - ✅ fix some UI flaws (submitting game-code, selecting character etc.)
+- add character creation
 - add inventory page
 - add abilities page